Stochastic nonlinear wave dynamics on compact surfaces: Global well-posedness and invariance of the Gibbs measure

 where we used \eqref{Hdif} in the last step.
 The first term can be bounded by

-by using Young's inequality (since $1\le \ell \le k-1$), the definition of $\En_N$ and the same remark as above, for any $0<\eps\ll 1$ so that we can absorb the term with $\En_N(t)$ in the left-hand side of \eqref{En}.
-Note that from the proof of Proposition \ref{prop-psidamp} we have that the second term is almost surely bounded by $C(N,t)$ which is finite for any finite $t\ge 0$.
+by using the compactness of $\M$ and Young's inequality (since $1\le \ell \le k-1$), the definition of $\En_N$ and the same remark as above, for any $0<\eps\ll 1$ so that we can absorb the term with $\En_N(t)$ in the left-hand side of \eqref{En}.
+Note that from the proof of Proposition \ref{prop-psidamp} we have that the second term is bounded by $C(N,t)$ which is almost surely finite for any finite $t\ge 0$.

 As for the other term, we have as above

 Hence using Gronwall's inequality with $\En_N(0)=0$, we deduce that

 almost surely on the set $\{T_N<\infty\}$.
 Finally, using again that $k$ is odd, we conclude that